devosmitachatterjee2018/Creating_Python_Library/README.md

 ```

 ### README.md
-This is a simple example package.
+This is an example package.
 You can use
 [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)
 to write your content.